tpm2-software/tpm2-tss-engine/README.md

 interface of the TSS 2.0 for downwards communication.
 It supports RSA decryption and signatures as well as ECDSA signatures.

+If you are looking for a provider following the OpenSSL 3.0 provider API instead of the engine API, please head over to [tpm2-openssl](https://github.com/tpm2-software/tpm2-openssl)

 # Operations

 ## Key hierarchies